FilipAndonov04/Testing-Library/README.md

 ## Testing

-Testing is done with test cases. <br>
+Testing is done with test cases.
-Test cases have a suite, by which they are grouped, and a name. <br>
+Test cases have a suite, by which they are grouped, and a name.
-They are automatically registered. <br>
+They are automatically registered.

 ```
 TEST_CASE(suit, name) {